tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/README.md

 ## Experiment Tracking

-### Dual Tracking with MLflow and Weights & Biases
+### Dual Tracking with MLflow and Weights & Bianas

-The project supports both MLflow and Weights & Biases for experiment tracking simultaneously:
+The project supports both MLflow and Weights & Bianas for experiment tracking simultaneously:

 ```bash
 # Use both MLflow and wandb